blakeramos/PaaSForSaaS/Lab300B/LabGuide300B.md

 ![](./images/22.png " ")

-Place another eclusive gateway to the right of the user task.
+Place another exclusive gateway to the right of the user task.

 ![](./images/23.png " ")